As if helicopters and jets weren’t bad enough (see last blog), I ran into a

 While she pouted, I looked over at Kently.
 He sat happily insulting students to his left and right and enjoying the best window view.

-“Look, Waverly.
-There are at least 30 computers here, 23 of them free.
-I’m pretty sure you can log in on one of them.”
+are at least 30 computers here, 23 of them free.
+I’m pretty sure you can log in on one

 She did that stomping thing with her foot and ran out of the lab.
 I looked imploringly at Mrs. G.